georgiIvanov/scratch_pad_move/README.md

 --assign list \
 --transfer-objects "[list]" sender

+# --assign we assign 'sender' the currently active address
 # --move-call call "new" function, it returns a value
 # --assign we assign the value to list
 # --transfer-objects we transfer list to the sender, ownership transfer

+# NB: These operations would usually be part of a smart contract, but in Move we can manipulate objects we own freely
 ```

 Now you can interact with the list object.